Uliana200407/Uliana200407/README.md

 I'm delighted to have you here.
 Currently, I'm immersed in studying and working on diverse projects.
 Within this account, you'll have the opportunity to explore:

 - **Lab Works**: Discover my scientific experiments and research endeavors. 🔬
-- **Pet Projects**: Experience my creative and personal undertakings that will get you grooving to the beats of innovation and inspiration. 💡
+- **Pet Projects**: Experience my creative and personal undertakings. 💡
 - **Coursework**: Dive into my academic pursuits and coursework achievements. 🎓
 - **Experimental Creations**: Brace yourself for unconventional and boundary-pushing projects. ⚡️